Mission & Scope#

 Mission#

-movement aims to facilitate the study of animal behaviour in neuroscience by providing a suite of Python tools to analyse body movements across space and time.
+movement aims to facilitate the study of animal behaviour by providing a suite of Python tools to analyse body movements across space and time.

 Scope#

-With movement, our vision is to present a consistent interface for pose tracks and to analyze them using modular and accessible tools.
-We aim to accommodate data from a range of pose estimation packages, in 2D or 3D, tracking single or multiple individuals.
-The focus will be on providing functionalities for data cleaning, visualisation and motion quantification (see the Roadmap for details).
+Our vision is to present a consistent interface for representing motion tracks along with modular and accessible analysis tools.
+We aim to support data from a range of animal tracking frameworks, in 2D or 3D, tracking single or multiple individuals.
+As such, movement can be considered as operating downstream of tools like DeepLabCut and SLEAP.
+The focus is on providing functionalities for data cleaning, visualisation, and motion quantification (see the Roadmap for details).

 Design principles#